AnswerDotAI/fh-frankenui/README.md

 Wrapper for Franken UI to be used with fasthtml.
 These are very early days, and they are not ready for general use.
 Contributors are welcome.

-Eventually, this will be a library and plugin; right now, I'm just trying to make useful components to determine the direction I should take.
-I'm changing abstractions and API daily, so expect a lot of breaking changes.

 ## Installation

-Project is located here on pip here: https://pypi.org/project/fh-frankenui Though installing from git may be best for now
+The project is located here on pip here: https://pypi.org/project/fh-frankenui Though installing from git may be best for now

 ## What is Franken UI?